-This Body has agreed to partnership with the SBC (Southern Baptist Convention), the BGCT (Baptist General Convention of Texas), the BWA (Baptist World Alliance), the TBA (Tarrant Baptist Association) and the CBF (Cooperative Baptist Fellowship).
+This Body has agreed to partnership with the SBC (Southern Baptist Convention), the BGCT (Baptist General Convention of Texas), the BWA (Baptist World Alliance), and the TBA (Tarrant Baptist Association).
 Through these entities, we have joined with other churches to pool support and resources for a variety of ministries, goals and missions.
 Our church, however, is an autonomous group.
 That is, we set our own policies, do our own hiring, etc. by the vote of our people.
 Our cooperative partnerships are completely voluntary.

 Our church has adopted the Baptist Faith and Message (1963).
 This publication spells out many of our fundamental beliefs.
 We have distilled this longer document into a much shorter brochure called Core Beliefs and Values.
 In it you can find brief statements of our core, or guiding, beliefs.
 We have also added a list of core values, things that we believe keep us strong, healthy and vital.